kellydunn/golang-geo/ROADMAP.md

 There will be three default supported `Geocoder`s upon the release of `1.0.0`:
   - Google Geocoder
   - Mapquest Geocoder
   - Opencage Geocoder

 <a href="indexers" />
 ### Indexers
 The `indexers` package provides implementation for various `Indexer`s.  `Indexer`s are analogous with `Mapper`s from previous packages; they have been re-named to illustrate their responsibility:  To index and find `Point`s with various types of Spatial Access patterns.
+This change is being introduced to address the use cases of indexing points with other types of spatial access patterns, like RTrees, GIS, or other methods.
+This means that an `Indexer` interface will be introduced, which will be able to find points within a bounding box, radius, and search for a single point.

 There will be one supported `Indexer` upon the release of `1.0.0`:
   - `MySQLIndexer` (previously known as `SQLMapper`)